lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 --- abstract

 This document defines Post-Quantum / Traditional composite Key Encapsulation Mechanism (KEM) algorithms suitable for use within X.509 and PKIX and CMS protocols.
 Composite algorithms are provided which combine ML-KEM with RSA-KEM, ECDH, X25519, and X448.
-The provided set of composite algorithms should meet most CMS needs.
+The provided set of composite algorithms should meet most Internet PKI needs.
 For use within CMS, this document is intended to be coupled with the CMS KEMRecipientInfo mechanism in {{I-D.housley-lamps-cms-kemri}}.

 <!-- End of Abstract -->